martin-fink/martin-fink/README.md

 ## Hi there 👋

 My name is Martin.
-I'm currently a masters student in computer science at [TUM](https://cit.tum.de) and research assistant at the [chair of Distributed Systems and Operating Systems][1].
+I'm currently a master's student in computer science at [TUM](https://cit.tum.de) and a research assistant at the [chair of Distributed Systems and Operating Systems][1].

 ### Publications